 Also in the historic centre is Semperoper, Dresden’s lovely opera house.

-In the Old Town, you’ll also find Schloss Dresden, the former royal palace and home of Dresden’s many princes.
-This castle really needs at least half a day to cover, there are so many interesting exhibitions, perhaps most famously the Grünes Gewölbe (Green Vault), the world’s largest treasure chamber.
+In the Old Town, you’ll also find Schloß Dresden, the former royal palace and home of Dresden’s many princes.
+This castle really needs at least half a day to cover, there are so many interesting exhibitions, perhaps most famously the Grünes Gewölbe (Green Vault), the world’s largest treasure chamber, including Martin Luther’s signet ring and his drinking goblet.
+He preached to the Saxon royal court in the chapel here on many occasions.

 I liked the Armoury, where you’ll find one of the world’s most valuable collection of medieval weapons.
 Inside the armoury is the Turkish Chamber with artworks from the Ottoman Empire, as well as a full nomad tent.